gwijthoff/texting/index.md

 using mysql to look at iMessage database on macbook https://apple.stackexchange.com/questions/222836/how-to-seek-to-very-old-text-messages
 -->

+**10% Data Trails Log**

+For the week of March 25, keep a data trails log.
+Every time you shed some data (a debit card transaction, using your phone number for frequent shopper rewards, an email, a status update, sharing your location data, etc.) mark it in your log.
+Don't try to actively avoid leaving trails, just passively make a note when you realize that you are leaving a breadcrumb of data behind.
+Ideally, this log will be kept in a notetaking app on your phone, so that you always have it with you.
+Keep your diary from the perspective of your data.
+As we will discuss in class, we in the United States cannot request our data from platforms like Facebook.
+And so the work of imaginative storytelling and narrative becomes important.

 **25% Final Essay**

 A final essay of 8-10 pages on one of our novels.
 Further details will follow.

+**25% participation**

+Class participation is vital to the success of this course.
+The importance of the works under discussion lies not in the works themselves, but rather in their interrelationship with our discussions and other media that you and I encounter in our daily lives.
+Simply attending class will not be enough to earn full participation credit.
+Instead, you must be an active participant, someone who comes prepared and engages with all aspects of the class.

+Everyone shares responsibility for including all voices in the discussion.
+If you have much to say, try to hold back a bit; if you are hesitant to speak, look for opportunities to contribute to the discussion.

 # Summary of assignment due dates

+- **Mon, Feb 4:** sabbath journal 1
+- **Mon, Feb 18:** sabbath journal 2
+- **Mon, Mar 4:** distributed memory project
+- **Mon, Mar 18:** sabbath journal 3
+- **Mon, Apr 1:** data trails log
+- **Mon, Apr 15:** sabbath journal 4
+- **Mon, Apr 29:** digital sabbath author's statement
+- **Fri, May 10:** final essay

 <!--